-Go to www.fdic.gov and click on Deposit Insurance in the upper left-hand corner, then scroll down and click on Are My Deposits Insured?
+Go to www.fdic.gov and click on Deposit Insurance in the upper left-hand corner, then scroll down and click on What’s Covered?
 You will now be at the web page that contains all of the FDIC’s deposit insurance resource materials.
 All of our deposit insurance products are free.
 The best way to obtain free copies of all these resources is through our online order form.

 Call us at (877) 241-6735